 Chest Pain – WELTSCHMERZ

 Powerviolence from Austin, Texas.
-"Weltschmerz" by Chest Pain plays is like an ode to the genre itself.
+This album plays like an ode to the genre itself.

 The album plays like an ode to the genre itself.
 It’s very (dare-I-say) meta–powerviolence.
 It’s self-reflective upon the genre and scene rather than the sometimes over-played out material that related bands will almost force out at times it seems.

 The tracks on this album go from being about the lack of all ages show spaces here in Austin to your favorite local trendster.
 There is a song about skateboarding.
-There is a song about Homophobes.
-The band was able to write an album that featured anything you could think of being on a powerviolence album and they accomplished this in 16 short tracks, the longest being Ghola (2:54) which at the end when played on vinyl, enters an infinite loop with the last 2 chugs and feedback.
+There is a song about homophobes.
+The band was able to write an album that featured anything you could think of being on a powerviolence album and they accomplished this in 16 short tracks, the longest being “Ghola” (2:54) which at the end when played on vinyl, enters an infinite loop with the last two chugs and feedback.